Musk now gets chance to defeat Twitter's many fake accounts

 The question now is what Musk will do with that information.
 Ferrara's presentation — some 350 pages of analysis and supporting documents — is locked up in confidential court filings, and he said he can’t disclose his conclusions.

-Twitter's former leaders and its lawyers said Musk wildly exaggerated the problem because he had buyer's remorse.
-Precise counts are “almost impossible" because any bot estimate is based on assumptions that can lead to bias, said Filippo Menczer, a researcher who was not working for either side in the dispute.
+Twitter’s former leaders and its lawyers said Musk wildly exaggerated the problem because he had buyer’s remorse.
+Precise counts are “almost impossible” because any bot estimate is based on assumptions that can lead to bias, said Filippo Menczer, a researcher who has been studying social bots for more than a decade and was consulted by Twitter earlier this year.

-“Nobody knows exactly how bad the problem is," said Menczer, director of Indiana University's Observatory on Social Media.
-“I would guess it's not as bad as Musk said and not as good as Twitter claimed."
+“Nobody knows exactly how bad the problem is,” said Menczer, director of Indiana University’s Observatory on Social Media, who said he was speaking from his role as an academic researcher, not a consultant.
+“I would guess it’s not as bad as Musk said and not as good as Twitter claimed.”

 Many experts also doubt Musk's ability to easily make improvements, which he's suggested would rely on using algorithms to track and remove fake accounts and implementing new measures to “authenticate” real people.